 Soy Free Earth Balance Buttery Stick

-The Soy Free Earth Balance Butter Stick taste a little better than the ones with soy, which is why I use them.
-If you can only find the regular Earth Balance Buttery Stircks, that is fine.
+The Soy Free Earth Balance Butter Sticks taste a little better than the ones with soy, which is why I use them.
+If you can only find the regular Earth Balance Buttery Sticks, that is fine.
 If you can’t find Earth Balance, you can use a different vegan butter.
 I’ve just had really good luck with the buttery sticks, so I recommend them.
+The tub style Earth Balance also works, especially if you combine it with shortening.

 Aquafaba Chocolate Chip Cookies

-- 12 tablespoons tablespoons vegan butter, Earth Balance Soy Free Sticks (112 grams)
+- 8 tablespoons tablespoons vegan butter (Earth Balance Soy Free Sticks or tub) or any brand (114 grams)

 - 1/2 cup granulated sugar (100 grams)